- Connecting to another Windows computer without being physically present can be done using Remote Desktop from Windows.

-- In case of errors, we must check that the proper settings are enabled, recreate domain certificates or make some changes using the Registry Editor.
-We got you covered on all bases.
+- In case of such errors, we must check that the proper settings are enabled, among other things.

-Users reported The remote connection was denied error on Windows 10, so let’s see how to fix it.
+Users reported The remote connection was denied error on Windows 10.

 According to users, they are unable to start the Remote Desktop session due to this error, so in order to fix this problem, you need to check Remote settings on your host computer.
 To do that, follow these steps: